ludocode/onramp/docs/virtual-machine.md

 Note that the regions do not have to appear in this order in memory.
 The process info can be before, after, or in between the program and free memory; the program can be before or after the free memory; there can be gaps between all regions; the process info can be spread out in multiple regions; and so on.
 The VM may place any memory region at any address, as long as that address is not zero and is a multiple of four.

 The address 0 is special: it is an invalid address for all purposes.
 An address of zero is often called a null pointer, and it is sometimes used to represent no value when an address is optional.
-Loading or storing data to address 0 is undefined behaviour, as is passing it to most syscalls.
+Loading or storing data to the word at address 0 is undefined behaviour.
+Passing address 0 to syscalls that take an address is also undefined behaviour unless the parameter is specified as optional.
 The VM must therefore not place anything at address zero.
 (The VM does not need to detect accesses to address zero.
 Some VMs have memory mapped starting at address zero and simply skip the first word before writing the process info table.)

 (In many VM implementations, the process info, the program, and the free memory are all placed in one contiguous region of memory.
 A single large block is allocated; the process info is placed at the start; the program is loaded afterwards; and the remainder of the block is the program's free memory.
 The end of the program is therefore the start of the heap.
 It was historically called the ["program break"][wp-sbrk] for this reason, and is still called that by some VMs.
 This contiguous layout is not required but it is often a convenient way to implement a VM.)

 The "read only" and "read/write/execute" labels show how the memory is used, and suggests potential access limitations the VM may place on memory regions.
-These limitations refer to the Onramp bytecode; in particular "execute" means the VM must be able to execute Onramp bytecode in this region, not its own native code.
-Note that the free memory region must be executable so that the program can load and run subprograms.
+These limitations refer to the Onramp bytecode; in particular "execute" means the VM must be able to execute Onramp bytecode in this region, not its own native code (a hosted VM should not mark these pages executable in the host OS!)
+Note that the VM must be able to execute bytecode in free memory regions so that the program can load and run subprograms.

-The VM does not need to enforce any such access restrictions.
+The VM does not need to enforce any access restrictions.
 There is no memory protection for the running program.
 If the program accesses memory outside of these ranges, or writes to a read-only memory region, or reads or writes address zero, the behaviour is undefined.
 (The VM may crash, the parent process may be corrupted, the VM may simply allow the write, etc.)

 The start and end of all accessible regions of memory must be aligned to a four byte boundary.
 This includes the program image, the initial heap, all additional memory regions, and all memory regions allocated with the [`alloc`](#alloc) syscall.
 Another way of putting it is, if the program can read or write any byte in memory, it must be able to read or write the word that contains that byte.
-(This is necessary for some optimizations, i.e. the vectorization of string function like `memcpy()` and `strlen()`.)
+(This is necessary for some optimizations, i.e. the vectorization of string functions like `memcpy()` and `strlen()`.)